• Skip to primary navigation

 Picture our oceans in 30 years.
 What do you see? #Sciart “Oceans in 2050” shows 2 starkly different visions: plastic/air pollution, collapsed fisheries, deep-sea oil drilling/mining; vs. healthy marine ecosystems thriving alongside clean energy, sustainable aquaculture, and responsible shipping.
 Created for Doug J. McCauley.

-Coming in at number 7, is a nanotechnology illustration for Dr. Moshe Shalom and Dr. Maayan Vizner.
+Coming in at number 7, is a nanotechnology illustration for Dr. Moshe Shalom and Maayan Vizner.
 Their groundbreaking research demonstrates an electronic switch that is only 2 atom layers thick.
 2 atoms!
 Electronic devices like cell phones could eventually be as light and flexible as cloth, with electric nanotechnology like this.

 8. Plastic Pollution Sensor Network Cover Art, Dr. Michael Bank